Search for Science Fair Projects

 What are the top 10 science projects for 7th grade?

-These are our top 10 science projects for 7th grade, with projects from Biology, Chemistry, Physics and Engineering.
-These projects can be used as science fair project ideas or as a fun experiment to explore different areas of science!
+These are our top 10 science projects for 7th grade, covering biology, chemistry, physics and engineering.
+Find out how sugary drinks affect teeth, make electricity with your own body or test your design and engineering skills by making a foil bug walk on water!
+These projects can be used as science fair project ideas or as a fun experiment!

 • Hamsters and Time of Day